dustinpfister/blog_posts/_posts/js-array-slice.md

 ## 1 - JavaScript Array Slice basic example

-For starters lets look at a very basic example of Array.Slice.
-So when working with an instance javaScript Array the Array.slice prototype method can be used by calling the method off the Array instance, and passing a starting and ending index.
+For starters lets look at a very basic example of Array.Slice.With that said when working with an instance of a javaScript Array the Array.slice prototype method can be used by calling the method off the Array instance, and passing a starting and ending index.
+The returned result will be a new array that is a collection of elements from that starting index up to one less from the ending index.
+So the ending index in other words will not be included in the returned new array that is a slice of the source array.

 ```js
 let a1 = [1,2,3,4],